 Irises reproduce vegetatively through the division of rhizomes with at least one fan attached.
 Plant the rhizome shallowly underground such that the top part is s exposed to the sun (1).
 Spread the roots horizontally to support the plant.
 Plant spacing between irises should be 18 inches.

 Make sure that the plants have well-established roots before winter since cold temperatures could result in bud damage.
+And tall bearded iris varieties should be planted closer to the autumn since they go dormant in early to mid-summer.

 Poorly drained soil conditions could significantly affect the performance of iris plants since these plants are relatively heavy feeders (1).
 Adress this by adding 1 to 2 inches of compost to a depth of 10 inches before planting to improve water drainage (4).